Xeriscape Your Yard to Save Time & Money

 How to Xeriscape Your Yard?

-The best way to achieve your creative design is to look for inspiration on websites such as Pinterest or Instagram.
-Chances are you’ll have to adjust your plant selection to suit our Saskatchewan climate, but it’s still a good place to start.
+The best way to achieve your creative design is to look for inspiration on Internet.
+Chances are you’ll have to adjust your plant selection to suit your local climate, but it’s still a good place to start.
 After gathering your ideas, you can choose to xeriscape yourself or hire a landscaper depending on your landscaping skill.
 If you decide to DIY, here are some of the basic steps of xeriscaping:

 Summary

 Don’t waste your summer doing tedious yard work.
 Xeriscaping can save time and money in the long run.
 It is also an opportunity to make your home stand out.
-Here at Serbu Sand & Gravel, we provide a wide variety of landscaping materials such as rocks, stones, and topsoil to help you landscape your yard.
-Both Classic Landscaping in White City and Owens Landscaping in Regina carry our materials.
-If you need to do any prep work, removal, or demolition of previous yard scape, we also offer bobcat services.
+Here at Serbu Sand & Gravel, we provide a wide variety of landscaping materials such as rocks, and topsoil to help you landscape your yard.
+Both Classic Landscaping in White City and Owens Landscaping in Regina carry our aggregates.
+If you need to do any site prep, stump removal, or demolition of previous yard scape, we also offer bobcat services.
 We work on both residential and commercial projects.